-Bukom is a shanty town with old huts, surrounded by crumbling colonial houses.
-Most of the clubs are open air and have no electricity.
-In small concrete courtyards, blown punching bags cover altars rusted by the sea air.
-On the floor, yellow circles have been painted to practice moving.
-The young people in these very difficult training conditions develop a fighting spirit, a rage to fight that many Western clubs envy them.
+Bukom looks like a shantytown with its shacks of shiny metal sheets, surrounded by crumbling old colonial houses.
+Most clubs are open air and do not have electricity.
+In small concrete courtyards, breathless punching balls rub shoulders with dumbbells rusted by the sea air.
+On the ground yellow circles have been painted to practice moving.
+Young people in these very difficult training conditions develop a "fighting spirit", a rage to fight that many Western clubs envy them.